 Existing law requires the Attorney General to appoint a Committee on Domestic Violence and requires the Committee to adopt regulations to certify programs for the treatment of persons who commit domestic violence.
 (NRS 228.470) Existing law also creates the Nevada Council for the Prevention of Domestic Violence, and charges the Council with, among other duties, increasing awareness of certain issues relating to domestic violence.
-(NRS 228.480, 228.490) Section 29 of this bill abolishes the Nevada Council for the Prevention of Domestic Violence, and Council to the Council to the requirement to adopt regulations relating to programs for treatment of persons who commit domestic violence from the Committee on Domestic Violence to the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors, Sections 1-4, 9, 10 and 13 of this bill make conforming changes.
+(NRS 228.480, 228.490) Section 29 of this bill abolishes the Nevada Council for the Prevention of Domestic Violence, and sections 5 and 6 of this bill transfer the duties of the Council to the Committee on Domestic Violence.
+Sections 5 and 25 of this bill transfer the requirement to adopt regulations relating to programs for treatment of persons who commit domestic violence from the Committee on Domestic Violence to the Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors.
+Sections 1-4, 9, 10 and 13 of this bill make conforming changes.